ucsf-wynton/wynton-website-hpc/docs/howto/rstudio.md

 2. The **RStudio Desktop** over X11 Forwarding

 Running desktop applications over X11 forwarding works, but depending on your network connection, you will experience more or less lag.
 For instance, you might see a small delay between a key is pressed and it is echoed at the R prompt.
 Similarly, plotted graphics might take some time to render.
-This is also try for the RStudio Desktop.
+This is also true for the RStudio Desktop.
 Because of this, we recommend running a personal RStudio Server instance, because that is designed to run remotely.

 Regardless which one you use, you will be running the same version of R as you would when running from the terminal and all your installed packages will be available in either.